-When I read the tweet announcing a free webinar on small business cyber safety, I wanted to learn more about it.
+When I read about a free webinar on small business cyber safety, I wanted to learn more about it.

 I’ve attended several of the organization’s webinars in the past, so I knew I would walk away with actionable security tips.

-But when I selected the shortened link in their tweet, something unexpected happened.
+But when I selected the shortened link from the organization, something unexpected happened.

 The link went to one domain I didn’t recognize, which forwarded to another domain.